robinmattern/FRDocs_dev01-robin/Setup/purposes/pfr0102_Clone-First-React-Apps.md

 ----

-FormR uses React as its development strategy.
+formR uses React as its development strategy.

 <br/>